villekf/OMEGA-doc/docs/source/features.rst

  * Volume of intersection ray tracer
  * Supports hybrid projectors
  * All projectors have 100% GPU support
-* Use custom algorithms by using the built-in projectors
+* Use your own custom algorithms by using the built-in projectors
  * A class object can be created which can be used to compute the forward and/or backward projections
  * Available in MATLAB, GNU Octave and Python
 * Wide range of algorithms supported: